jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/system-command-call-notations-construct-drafts.md

 The simplified notation is only used for system commands, because system commands are so fundamental that they need a notation that is as simple as possible.

-The general use of this notation will be explained with __Object Get__ as an example. __Object Get__ will probably never use this notation, but it is easier to explain this way.
+The general use of this notation might be explained with __Object Get__ as an example. __Object Get__ might probably never use this notation, but it is easier to explain this way.

 Here is the basic notation of an __Object Get__ system command: